palletorsson/partybox/README.md

 * $ /etc/init.d/hostapd stop
 * $ /etc/init.d/hostapd restart

-2. Setting up a DHCP Server, we will use dnsmasq.
-In this exampel we will use 192.168.10.1 as the Pi:s IP-address and a range 192.168.10.2 to 192.168.10.250 addresses to assigne to connecting computers.
+Setting up a DHCP Server, we will use dnsmasq.
+In this example, we will use 192.168.10.1 as the Pi:s IP-address and a range 192.168.10.2 to 192.168.10.250 addresses to assign to connecting computers.

 Install Dnsmasq:
 * $ sudo apt-get install dnsmasq